-Extending the 2FGL to lower latitudes than the $30^\circ$ cut made by \citet{Fermi_aniso} results in a considerably larger sample size, and correspondingly lower cosmic variance.
-More over, it provides additional realizations with which to estimate the cosmic variance expected for the measured anisotropy spectrum.
-Here we verify that less stringent latitude cuts are allowed by the 2FGL (though perhaps not by the diffuse Galactic emission) by comparing the distribution of source properties at different latitudes via the Kolmogorov-Smirnov test.
+Extending the 2FGL to lower latitudes than the $30^\circ$ cut made by \citet{Fermi_aniso} results in a considerably larger sample size and correspondingly lower cosmic variance.
+Moreover, it provides additional realizations with which to estimate the cosmic variance expected for the measured anisotropy spectrum.
+Here, we verify that less stringent latitude cuts are allowed by the 2FGL (though perhaps not by the diffuse Galactic emission) by comparing the distribution of source properties at different latitudes via the Kolmogorov-Smirnov (K-S) test.

-Since the KS-test is one-dimensional, we explicitly compare the source flux ($\F_{35}$) distribution and photon spectra index ($\Gamma$) distribution separately.
+Since the K-S test is one-dimensional, we explicitly compare the source flux ($\F_{35}$) distribution and photon spectra index ($\Gamma$) distribution separately.
 A cursory comparison by eye of the joint distribution does not reveal any noticeable correlation, suggesting that the comparison of the projected distributions is sufficient.

-The KS-test returns a probability that may be loosely interpreted as the likelihood that two samples drawn from the same distribution differ as much as the two being compared.
+The K-S test returns a probability that may be loosely interpreted as the likelihood that two samples drawn from the same distribution differ as much as the two being compared.
 These are listed for a variety of latitude cuts, encompassing the $30^\circ$ employed by \citet{Fermi_aniso}, for the flux and photon spectral index distributions in Table \ref{tab:bKS}.
-(The inclusion of $b_{\rm min}=30^\circ$ is gratuitous, and returns the expected probability of unity.)
+(The inclusion of $b_{\rm min}=30^\circ$ is gratuitous and returns the expected probability of unity.)
 In these, very small values indicate differing source populations.
 Fluctuations become large at very high latitude cuts due to the small number of remaining sources.
-However, at latitudes below $10^\circ$ the disparity can only be explained by the presence of an additional, Galactic population.
-Above latitudes of $15^\circ$, this population is subdominant, and above $20^\circ$ it may be ignored altogether.
-These corresponds to an increase of nearly 50\% and 30\% in the total source count, respectively.
+However, at latitudes below $15^\circ$, the disparity can only be explained by the presence of an additional, Galactic population.
+Above latitudes of $20^\circ$, this population is subdominant, and above $25^\circ$ it may be ignored altogether.
+These correspond to an increase of nearly 31\% and 14\% in the total source count, respectively.

-\subsection{Direct Estimates of the EGRB Anisotropy for Varying Galactic Latitude}
+\subsubsection{Direct Estimates of the EGRB Anisotropy for Varying Galactic Latitude}